casbin/casbin/README.md

     roles := e.GetRoles("alice")
     ```

+See [Policy management APIs](#policy-management) for more usage.

+4. Please refer to the ``_test.go`` files for more usage.

+## Documentation

+See: [Our Wiki](https://github.com/casbin/casbin/wiki)

+## Policy management

-Note: we provide two sets of APIs to manage permissions:
+Casbin provides two sets of APIs to manage permissions:

 - [Management API](https://github.com/casbin/casbin/blob/master/management_api.go): the primitive API that provides full support for Casbin policy management.
+See [here](https://github.com/casbin/casbin/blob/master/management_api_test.go) for examples.
 - [RBAC API](https://github.com/casbin/casbin/blob/master/rbac_api.go): a more friendly API for RBAC.
 This API is a subset of Management API.
 The RBAC users could use this API to simplify the code.

-4. Please refer to the ``_test.go`` files for more usage.

-## Documentation

-See: [Our Wiki](https://github.com/casbin/casbin/wiki)
+See [here](https://github.com/casbin/casbin/blob/master/rbac_api_test.go) for examples.

 ## Policy persistence